About Tilburg: TILTing Perspectives

 Heuvelpoort 300 (+31) 135353296

 'Hier adem ik vrij en voel ik mij gelukkig' (or ‘here I can breathe freely and I feel happy’), is written on the wall of Taste.
 It's actually a quote that King William II once made about Tilburg.
 This restaurant, which can be reached through Hotel Mercure, only serves the crème de la crème of the culinary spectrum.

 Heuvelstraat 40 (+31) 135361426

-Tilburg's city centre is full of ultra modern buildings, but halfway down the busiest shopping street is a narrow alley which leads to a coach house from 1897.
-It’s nothing short of a miracle that these premises survived the forces of modernisation that altered neighbouring buildings forever.
+Tilburg's city center is full of ultra modern buildings, but halfway down the busiest shopping street is a narrow alley which leads to a coach house from 1897.
+It’s nothing short of a miracle that these premises survived the forces of modernization that altered neighboring buildings forever.
 This amazing place serves 250 different kinds of pancakes including our favorite: chicken satay pancakes!
 On sunny days try the small garden behind the restaurant.

 Bredaseweg 204-08 (+31) 135365805

 This restaurant of French cuisine is extra-ordinary, to say the least.
 It is located in a more than 120 years old abbey in a beautiful part of Tilburg, namely the ‘Rooi Harten’.
 Monarh will offer you a unique gastronomic experience, full of delicious surprises.
 Make sure to check out their newest creation: the levitating plate!